 You will have the opportunity to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, get involved in your residence community.
 In this section you will find more information about student life at Lakehead.

 Lakehead’s Orientation Week is your chance to be introduced, welcomed and oriented to Lakehead University and your new community; familiarize yourself with skills that will help you be successful during the first weeks of University; connect and build lasting relationships with peers, faculty and staff; and develop a sense of belonging at the University.

-Additionally, Maadaadizi is a joint postsecondary Aboriginal student orientation that welcomes you and your family to Lakehead University and the City of Thunder Bay and introduces you to campus life.
-The 1-day event is organized by Lakehead’s Aboriginal Cultural and Support Services (ACSS), Aboriginal Initiatives, local First Nations and Aboriginal education groups.
+Additionally, Maadaadizi is a joint postsecondary Indigenous student orientation that welcomes you and your family to Lakehead University and the City of Thunder Bay, and introduces you to campus life.
+The 1-day event is organized by Lakehead’s Aboriginal Cultural and Support Services (ACSS), Aboriginal Initiatives, local First Nations and Indigenous education groups.
 In Orillia, students, families and community organizations celebrate the beginning of each academic year at the Aboriginal Student Welcome Gathering.

 Clubs and Societies

 The Lakehead University Native Student Association (LUNSA) is a club that students can join.
 LUNSA organizes various student events throughout the year on the Thunder Bay campus including the annual LUNSA powwow.